Meat Eater or Vegetarian What Is Better

 The problem I most often see with vegetarian diets is that people replace animal protein with grains, carbohydrates, and low-quality proteins like soy.

 Soy is indeed a dense protein, but it is estrogenic (the mortal enemy of ovary body types!) and of a low quality.
-Meat eaters, by the way, are just as guilty of eating too much grains.
+Meat eaters, by the way, are just as guilty of eating too many grains.

 So everyone could benefit from eating more vegetables and less grains, but it’s especially important to make sure you are eating right when you’ve just made a drastic change to your diet like cutting out animal protein.

 If you’re interested in trying to go vegetarian, take a good look at your diet as it stands now, and consider your specific protein needs.
 Then, come up with ways to get high-quality protein without animal products, and give yourself a week.